Understanding the Difference Between Fleet Insurance vs Commercial Motor Insurance

 Briefly, the distinction is size and scope.

-Commercial motor insurance is designed for fleets that include 15 motor vehicles or fewer.
-Conversely, motor fleet insurance is fashioned for those fleets of over 15 cars or trucks — and typically includes more industrial-grade motors such as large HGVs, earthmovers, and heavy plant.
+Commercial motor insurance is designed for fleets that include fewer than 20 motor vehicles.
+Conversely, motor fleet insurance is fashioned for those fleets of over 20 cars or trucks — and typically includes more industrial-grade motors such as large HGVs, earthmovers, and heavy plant.

 At PIB, we can help you select the ideal cover for your vehicle type and usage — protecting your vital assets.